Filip Hrgović: Hrgović vs. Zhang

 On January 3, 2022, the IBF sent an invitation to Hrgović and Luis Ortiz to enter talks for a final title eliminator.
 Hrgović immediately accepted the offer, with his promoters stating: "Challenge accepted by Filip Hrgovic, [Three] days and counting for Luis Ortiz to accept".
 Ortiz refused, citing inability to compete due to injury.
-IBF then invited the next highest ranked heavyweight contender, Joseph Parker, to enter talks for a title eliminator bout.
+The IBF then invited the next highest ranked heavyweight contender, Joseph Parker, to enter talks for a title eliminator bout.
 Parker refused to enter talks as well, due to recovering from injuries.
 On January 10, the same invitation was extended to Tony Yoka.
 Yoka accepted the offer on January 13.
 The fight was supposed to be a rematch of their 2016 Summer Olympics semi-final bout, which Yoka narrowly won on points.
-IBF later ruled Yoka ineligible to enter an agreement with any opponent other than Martin Bakole, as the two had already signed contracts to face each other.
+The IBF later ruled Yoka ineligible to enter an agreement with any opponent other than Martin Bakole, as the two had already signed contracts to face each other.
 On January 26, both Andy Ruiz Jr. and Murat Gassiev received invitations to enter into negotiations with Hrgović, which they refused five days later, citing lingering injuries as the reason for refusal.
 On February 7, it was revealed that the #13 ranked Chinese heavyweight Zhilei Zhang had accepted the invitation to enter into negotiations with Hrgović.

 A purse bid was called by the organization on February 14, as the two camps failed to come to terms.
-Matchroom and Wasserman won the purse bid a joint bid of $650 000.
-Hrgović was entitled to a 60% split ($390 000), while Zhang received a 40% split of the purse ($260 000).
+Matchroom and Wasserman won the purse bid a joint bid of $650,000.
+Hrgović was entitled to a 60% split ($390,000), while Zhang received a 40% split of the purse ($260,000).
 The bout was expected to take place on May 7, 2022, on the Canelo Álvarez vs. Dmitry Bivol undercard, as the co-feature to the main event.
 Hrgović withdrew from the bout on May 2, following the death of his father.
-The fight was rescheduled for the Oleksandr Usyk vs Anthony Joshua II undercard.
+The fight was rescheduled for the Oleksandr Usyk vs. Anthony Joshua II undercard.
 It took place at the King Abdullah Sports City in Jeddah, Saudi Arabia on August 20, 2022, as part of a DAZN pay-per-view.

 Despite a poor start, Hrgović was able to win the fight by unanimous decision.
 Judges Leszek Jankowiak and Robin Taylor scored the bout 115–112 in his favor, while judge Pawel Kardyni awarded Hrgović a 114–113 scorecard.
 Hrgović was knocked down with a check right hook in the back of the head, which is formally prohibited, in the last thirty seconds of the opening round and appeared to struggle with Zhang's power in the early parts of the fight.
 As it went on however, the Chinese boxer grew more exhausted and the volume of Hrgović was enough to earn him the latter rounds.
 The fight result was slightly controversial, and there was some disagreement among the media outlets as to the scoring.
 For example, BadLeftHook scored the fight 115–112 for Zhang, while Boxingscene had it 114–113 Hrgović.